How to Troubleshoot a Broken Water Heater

 The Water Heater is Making Strange Sounds

-If a water heater is rumbling, banging, popping, or making any kind of abnormal noises, it can be indicative of a very serious problem.
+If a water heater is rumbling, banging, popping, or making any kind of abnormal noise, it can be indicative of a very serious problem.
 Usually, it means that a significant amount of mineral sediment has collected in the water heater tank, or that the heating elements have succumbed to considerable scale build-up.

 In dealing with these problems, a homeowner’s best resort is to disconnect the gas or electricity, drain the water from the tank, clear out the sediment, and then clean the heating elements with vinegar.
 Once the elements have spent about six hours sitting in vinegar, the tank should be re-filled and the water left to run through the unit for a while to flush out the vinegar.